 This class is unique because of the makeup of member guards.
 It is common to find groups ranging from elementary school age, intermediate school age and even beginning high school groups.
 In some instances, there could be a group with a varsity level in the A Class while these younger less experienced students comprise their Regional A guard.
-As a result of this, their ages range from as young as 7 or 8 to as high as 18 in the Scholastic Regional A Class and up to 22 years of age in the Independent Regional A Class.
+As a result of this, their ages range from as young as 7 or 8 to as high as 18 in the Scholastic Regional A Class and up to 22 years of age (24 years of age for the 2022 season) in the Independent Regional A Class.
 While the latter is not common for Independent Regional A guards, it nonetheless is a possibility.